 Instead of relying on public opinion and speculation, we wanted to get the facts straight and find out which neighborhoods in Las Vegas are the best.
 If you’re in one of the places we’re about to highlight, odds are you know you’ve got it made.

-Here are the best neighborhoods in Las Vegas:
+Here are the best neighborhoods in Las Vegas for 2018:

-Read on to see how we determined the places around Las Vegas that deserve a little bragging rights.
+Read on to see how we determined the places around Las Vegas that deserve a little bragging rights or maybe you’re interested in the worst neighborhoods in Las Vegas.

-How do you determine the best neighborhoods in Las Vegas?
+How do you determine the top neighborhoods in Las Vegas for 2018?

 Using crime, census, and extrapolated BLS data, we arrived at the following set of criteria: